Issue №: 3 (130)

 Subscription to the journal can be issued in each post office.
 The subscription index is 99720.

-It was founded in 1997 under the title "Bulletin of the Vinnitsa State Agricultural Institute."
-According to the Decree of the Presidium of the Higher Attestation Commission of Ukraine of September 11, 1997, this publication received the status of a professional in which it is allowed to publish the main results of dissertation researches.
+The journal was founded in 1997 under the title Bulletin of Vinnytsia State Agricultural Institute.
+According to the Resolution of the Presidium of the Higher Attestation Commission of Ukraine dated September 11, 1997, the publication obtained the status of a professional scientific journal, which enabled the publication of the main results of doctoral and candidate dissertations in technical sciences.
+From its inception, the journal positioned itself as an academic platform for addressing current issues of mechanization, electrification, and technical support of agricultural production.